hcq9102/latestHPX_Rotate/README.md

                    to         if (i < 5) ....

 notice: 327 redo async part tests(the former modified hpx/rotate.hpp has a minor error ), the correct results updated in the ppt file as well.
+        ie. 327Three status rotate results_latestHPX.ppt

 5. redo test on buran node: